Opalinium/nocturna-docs/terms.md

 The Bot collects and stores data as described in our [Privacy Policy](privacy.md).
 By using the Bot, you consent to data collection and processing as outlined in the Privacy Policy.

-Users can manage supported message and game presence tracking preferences through `/privacy`.
+Users can manage supported message tracking preferences through `/privacy`.
+Server metrics collection is controlled at the server level and can only be enabled or disabled by a Server Administrator.

 ### 8.1 Data Retention